September 27, 2022

-Knowing how to identify a termite infestation in your ceilings is essential.
+Knowing how to identify a termite infestation in your ceiling or roof void is essential.
 To get started, here are some of the signs to look out for:

 When termites invade your ceilings, they may cause ceiling cracks as a result of wood damage.

 Termites usually leave behind light brown faecal pellets known as frass.
 As they clean their nests, they push the droppings out into your house.

 Termites eat the ceiling along with its wood grain, causing holes.
 The eaten ceiling will sound hollow when you tap it.